Table of Contents Show

 A Staple for Any Camping Trip

-Sitting around a campfire with friends or family is made so much better by music.
+When the campfire’s burning, and you’re with friends or family, the night is made so much better by music.
 There is just something about a song that brings people together.